THE BENEFITS OF KELP

 © November 2013, The Center For Development

-Kelp, which can include several species of a common sea plant, is a wonderful food and food supplement in dried form if the brand is correct, and only if the brand is correct.
+Kelp, which includes several species of a common sea plant, is a wonderful food and food supplement in dried form if the brand is correct, and only if the brand is correct.
 The right brand of kelp is almost a life-saving food supplement today that I recommend for everyone.
 It is inexpensive, widely available, safe and beneficial.
 Adverse reactions to kelp are rare, and it can be taken with almost all hypothyroid conditions.
 One must reduce it, in some cases, if one has Grave’s disease or hyperthyroidism.

 The brand of kelp matters.
 The only brands of kelp capsules I recommend are Nature’s Way, Solaray, Country Life, Endomet, Now, Ecological Formulas, Vitamin Shoppe, Office Gudni Gudnason and Solgar.
 Also, if one wants to use kelp granules, Frontier Herbs and Monterrey Bay Herb Company kelp granules are fine.
 Other brands may not work well, in my experience, and can be toxic.